Weekly Market Review – November 5, 2022

 The Week Ahead

-For the week ahead, expect consumer credit, inflation, and jobless claims to be among the important economic data to be released.
+Inflation, consumer confidence, and jobless claims are among the important economic data that are scheduled to be released in the coming week.

 Key Topics to Watch